wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-04  Strixhaven Year 2, Term 2.md

 `encounter: 1: Galeb Duhr`

 - Examining the wand the student used to accidentally summon the galeb duhr reveals that it’s different in weight and texture than the other wands.
 - A successful DC 16 Intelligence (Arcana) check reveals that the wand is a summoning device, albeit a strange one intended to work only once.
-Further, a successful DC 16 Intelligence (Investigation) check reveals slimy remnants stuck into the wand’s grooves, while a successful DC 16 Intelligence (Nature) check reveals that the slimy substance is algae from Witherbloom’s campus.
+Further, a successful DC 16 Intelligence (Investigation) check reveals slimy and chitinous remnants stuck into the wand’s grooves.

 #### Week 18: Scrivening and Symbology Exam: Augury